 The Board compared the Fund's contractual and actual management fees to the median of the contractual and actual management fees, respectively, of the Fund's Expense Group.
 (The actual management fees are the contractual management fees reduced by any fee waivers or other adjustments.)
 The Board also compared the Fund's total expenses to the median of the total expenses of the Fund's Expense Group.
-The Board noted that the Fund's actual management fee and total expenses were higher than the Expense Group median, and considered whether specific portfolio management, administration or oversight needs contributed to the Fund's actual management fee and total expenses.
+The Board noted that the Fund's total expenses were higher than the Expense Group median, and considered whether specific portfolio management, administration or oversight needs contributed to the Fund's total expenses.
 With respect to the quintile rankings for fees and total expenses (net of waivers or other adjustments, if any) for the Fund compared to its Expense Group, the first quintile represents the lowest fees and/or total expenses and the fifth quintile represents the highest fees and/or total expenses.
+For fee comparisons, the Board looked at the Fund's Class S as a proxy for both of the Fund's classes.

-The Board considered that, as compared to its Expense Group, the Fund's contractual management fee, the actual management fee, and total expenses each ranked in the fifth quintile.
-The Board also took into account that in 2020 Management reduced the Fund's expense limitation, added a new Portfolio Manager, and made changes to the Fund's investment strategy.
+The Board considered that, as compared to its Expense Group, the Fund's contractual management fee and the actual management fee net of fees waived by Management each ranked in the third quintile and total expenses ranked in the fifth quintile.